twinfer/gowild/README.md

   Summary

    * Use `path/filepath.Match` when you need to match file paths in a way that is consistent with shell globbing, and you don't want wildcards to cross directory boundaries.
-   * Use `go-wildcard` when you need a flexible, general-purpose wildcard library, especially if you need to match across path separators with **.
    * Use `gowild` when you need a high-performance, general-purpose library with the specific wildcard semantics it provides (? as optional, . excludes newlines), and you don't need special handling for path separators.